 Engine Rebuild

 Engine Removal

-The old engine was removed and the oil-fouled engine bay was thoroughly cleaned.
+The old engine was removed and the oil-fouled engine bay cleaned.
 All hoses, fittings, and hardware were carefully labeled for reassembly.

+Engine Rebuild